AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/cognitive-agents.md

 ```

 ### Steering Strategies
-In order to decide the logic according to the different steering actions must be combined,
+In order to decide the logic according to which the different steering actions must be combined,
 the concept of steering strategy has been introduced and related to it different reactions are available to be used
 with the aim of computing the desired route for the pedestrians.
-If you want a pedestrian to execute only one steering action at a time, _PrioritySteering_ is a reaction
+If you want a pedestrian to execute a single steering action at a time, _PrioritySteering_ is a reaction
 which gives relevance only to the steering action whose target point is the nearest to the current pedestrian position.
 If you want a pedestrian to execute a movement considering multiple actions at a time, _BlendedSteering_ weights them
 considering their target distance to the current pedestrian position.
 There is no limit to the number of steering actions which can be used together but some messy compositions
-can result in unpredictable behaviors so pay attention.
+can result in unpredictable behaviors, so pay attention.

 In the example below a pedestrian reaches a point of interest, avoiding in the meantime to approach another position.